Albin Polasek Museum and Sculpture Garden

 Valiant Air Command, Inc. Warbird Museum

-Founded in 1977, The Valiant Air Command, Inc. Warbird Museum has a continually growing collection of over 45 historic warbirds from the beginnings of aviation to the present day.
-The VAC is a 501c(3) educational organization dedicated to the preservation of, education about, and commemoration of Warbirds from all eras and the men and women who flew, maintained, and fought in them.
+Experience historic military warbirds!
+Founded in 1977, the Valiant Air Command Warbird Museum has a continually growing collection of over 45 warbirds from the beginning of aviation to the present day.
+The VAC is a non-profit aviation museum dedicated to the restoration, preservation, and education of historical military aircraft from pre-World War I to the present.
+The VAC also recognizes and honors the men and women who built, flew, and maintained these extraordinary aircraft.

 For more information, visit valiantaircommand.com.